 Seeking a Prosecco brand that has similar characteristics in taste you can get from your go-to Champagne?
 Look no further than Adami Garbèl’s Brut Prosecco.
 This pleasantly tart sparkling wine comes from 100% Glera grapes in the hilly vineyards in the Colli Trevigiani area of Italy and offers a bit of a brut bite with a dry taste.
 It’s made with 13 grams of residual sugar to add to its flavorful dry white finish and crispy tang.
 We love drinking this Prosecco on its own without any added flavor because the taste really speaks for itself.
 But, as for food, we recommend pairing with an Italian antipasto salad with extra cured meats.
 You can normally find this bottle at your local liquor store for just under $20, so it’s totally well-priced for what it is.

 Although summer has officially come to a close, we’re taking our favorite summer sipper into the fall and winter whether it wants to join us or not.
-This Prosecco rose mix from Enza is a mouthwatering bubbly option that marries your go-to pink drink with the fizziest of Proseccos in holy matrimony.
-This Prosecco is made with a surprising touch of Merlot to get that gorgeous pastel color and fine wine taste.
-Flavors of strawberry infiltrate the bubbly body to create a taste that’s both well-balanced and crisply acidic to hit the palate just right no matter who’s having a sip.
-Enza’s definitely on the sweeter side of things, so for those of you that dig a drier rose, you might want to back up a few steps.
-Nonetheless, for its lovely taste, we’re shocked that it typically can be found online or at your local liquor store for just a little over $10.
+This Prosecco rose mix from La Marca is a mouthwatering bubbly option that marries your go-to pink drink with the fizziest of Proseccos in holy matrimony.
+Flavors of watermelon and citrus infiltrate the bubbly body to create a taste that’s both well-balanced and crisply acidic to hit the palate just right no matter who’s having a sip.
+For its lively taste, we’re shocked that it typically can be found online or at your local liquor store for just a little over $15.
 That’s a deal we can’t beat.

 5. Bocelli Prosecco